 - Judicial Services

 The Snohomish County Sheriff’s Office provides service to a diverse population and enjoys strong community support.
-We are an Accredited Agency through the Washington Association of Sheriffs and Police Chiefs.

 We also provide dedicated contract police services to a wide range of cities within Snohomish County with populations ranging from a few hundred to several thousand.
 Additionally we provide dedicated contract police services to other entities such as Community Transit and Paine Field Airport.
 Opportunities for training, experience and advancement abound.If you are interested in a law enforcement career with a Professional.
 Progressive and Community-minded agency, our hiring team is ready to talk with you (see contact information on the right-hand side of this page).